 FAP-2286 targets the fibroblast activation protein (FAP), a molecule that is expressed in large amounts on the surface of cancer-associated fibroblasts (CAFs), which play a major role in the growth and progression of epithelial cancers.
 Since more than 90% of all epithelial tumors contain FAP-expressing CAFs, FAP is a genuine pan-tumor target and allows the treatment of a variety of cancer indications such as breast, colorectal, pancreatic and lung cancer as well as rarer indications such as sarcomas.
 Clovis Oncology has obtained U.S. and global rights to the FAP-2286 program, excluding Europe (inclusive of Russia, Turkey and Israel), where 3BP retains rights.
-Clovis is currently planning to file an IND for FAP-targeted radiopharmaceutical therapy in H2 2020.
+The Phase 1/2 LuMIERE study of 177Lu-FAP-2286 (and 68Ga-FAP-2286) sponsored by Clovis Oncology is enrolling.

 3B-301 / Debio 0228 targets carbonic anhydrase IX (CAIX) which is constitutively expressed in clear cell renal cell carcinoma and mesothelioma.
 In addition, CAIX is expressed in tumors of several different indications in areas that lack oxygen in an effort of the tumor to survive under low oxygen conditions.
-The program is partnered with Debiopharm International SA who has acquired exclusive worldwide rights to the program and plans to advance the program to clinical trials within two years.
+The program is partnered with Debiopharm International SA who has acquired exclusive worldwide rights to the program.